deeperdolphin/papers/spectrum.md

 Spectrum combines the strengths of qLoRA and LASER - efficient memory usage and SNR-based layer selection - while improving upon them to enable faster, better LLM training.
 By strategically focusing compute on high-SNR layers during training, Spectrum achieves higher performance with lower time and memory costs.
 The following sections describe the Spectrum methodology in detail and present rigorous experimental comparisons to prior works.

-[1] Dettmers, Tim, et al. "QLORA: Efficient Finetuning of Quantized LLMs." arXiv preprint arXiv:2305.14314 (2023).
+[1] Dettmers, Tim, et al. "qLoRA: Efficient Finetuning of Quantized LLMs." arXiv preprint arXiv:2305.14314 (2023).
 [2] Sharma, Pratyusha, et al. "The Truth is in There: Improving Reasoning in Language Models with Layer-Selective Rank Reduction." arXiv preprint arXiv:2312.13558 (2023).
 [3] Hu, Edward J., et al. "Lora: Low-rank adaptation of large language models." arXiv preprint arXiv:2106.09685 (2021).